pabrod17/pabrod17/README.md

   <img src="https://img.shields.io/badge/🌐 Website-2C2C2C?style=for-the-badge&logoColor=white" />
 </a>
 </p>
 </p>Full stack application designed to detect and manage your plants, providing insights into their care and growth.
-The project is built with Kotlin for the mobile client and FastAPI (Python) for the backend, and uses Docker to ensure easy deployment and scalability.</p>
+Project built with Kotlin for the mobile client and FastAPI (Python) for the backend, and uses Docker to ensure easy deployment and scalability.</p>
 </div>
 </td>